 Real GDP growth

 The global financial and economic crisis gathered pace during the second half of 2008.
 It affected the EU-28 and most of the enlargement countries (see Table 3).
 GDP decreased (in real terms) by 4.3 % in the EU-28 in 2009, with a rebound in activity in 2010 and 2011.
-Despite a mixed picture across the EU, the effects of the economic crisis and subsequent sovereign debt crises were still being felt in several of the Member States in 2012 and 2013 and this was apparent as there was a small fall (-0.4 %) in EU-28 GDP in 2012, followed by a modest increase (0.3 %) in 2013.
+Despite a mixed picture across the EU, the effects of the economic crisis and subsequent sovereign debt crises were still being felt in several of the EU Member States in 2012 and 2013 and this was apparent as there was a small fall (-0.4 %) in EU-28 GDP in 2012, followed by a modest increase (0.3 %) in 2013.
 There were signs of an upturn in economic activity in 2014, as real GDP growth was 1.8 %, with this accelerating to 2.3 % in 2015 and stabilising at 2.0 % in 2016 and 2.4 % in 2017.

 Albania and Kosovo escaped the full impact of the financial and economic crisis

 The impact of the global financial and economic crisis on the enlargement countries varied depending on each country’s economic structure and the nature of its financial and international trade relations with the rest of the world.
 Those countries most integrated into the global economy tended to be most affected by the crisis: for example, there was a relatively large contraction in economic activity in Turkey in 2009 (down 4.7 % when adjusted for price changes).
 On the other hand, in some of the smaller economies that are less exposed to the global economy — for example, Albania or Kosovo — real GDP growth continued to follow a positive development in 2009.